Privacy Policy

 Introduction

-The purpose of this notice is to inform you about what information we collect; how this information is used; if it is disclosed and how we protect your privacy.
 This policy only relates to the personal data that DWI collects and processes, or otherwise controls.
 We are not responsible for external organisations that may link to DWI’s web pages.
 For more information concerning external agencies and stakeholders please visit the relevant privacy statement on their own web pages.

 Who we are